Search engine optimization through content marketing used to be simple.

 Ideally, you will perform this task before engaging a web designer or developer, as it helps them immensely by giving them a clearer vision of the new site’s structure.

 We engaged Dialed Labs to show us the pages we needed on our website to bring customers from Google without having to pay for ads.
-As a startup, we had limited budget and high expectations.
+As a startup, we had a limited budget and high expectations.
 They exceeded our expectations.

-Not only did they go above and beyond with in researching the pages we thought we needed, they actually discovered additional products that they thought could be a good opportunity for us to develop.
+Not only did they go above and beyond in researching the pages we thought we needed, they actually discovered additional products that they thought could be a good opportunity for us to develop.
 So while they sell it as an SEO service, it’s more like business strategy research that doubles as a marketing plan.

 Leon MortonCo-Founder, Architopia

 If you have an established competitor with a similar business to yours, you can cheat a little by using a tool such as Ahrefs to see the pages that bring the most traffic to their website.

 If you have an existing website, Ahrefs is very handy once again.
 Using the “Top Pages” report, you can see the best ranking pages from your website, along with the keywords that your pages rank for.

 By copying and pasting these URLs and keywords into your spreadsheet, you’ll soon get an idea of the pages or blog posts that you might want to run through our content optimization process.

 Content Auditing on Existing Sites

 This is a great time to perform a content audit in general.
 You can get a list of pages from your sitemap, using a tool like Screaming Frog SEO Spider, or elsewhere.

 Copy this list of your website’s pages into a spreadsheet, and if they don’t rank for any keywords, that content may need more depth, to be rewritten completely, or merged with another page (to make a more authoritative piece of content).
 If it’s super low value, simply deleting it might be the best solution.

 We combine the process of keyword research and content mapping into a single service.
 Our content mapping service is designed to suit websites big and small.